The Zhang X Family

 “Hey!
 Liu Yi!”
 Mr.Lion is the first to greet her loudly, then says to us, “She’s 6 years old, Xiaowang's youngest child.”

 The girl, Zhang Liu Yi, giggles shyly, and bashfully runs out of sight when everyone turns to look at her.
 A few moments later, we can hear the loud squawk of a chicken and the flurried sound of ruffling feathers from the courtyard.
-Liu Yi comes back into our line of sight, playfully a small chick by the belly.
+Liu Yi comes back into our line of sight, now playing with a small chick.

 Zhang Xiaowang and his daughter, Zhang Liu Yi.
 (2018)